 Cannabidiol has changed so many lives, and we believe this amazing substance will continue to redefine normal thinking about health.

-Influences Many Different Receptor Systems
+Balances Many Different Systems

 Although it is a cannabinoid, CBD does not directly interact with the two classical cannabinoid receptors (CB1 and CB2).
 Instead, it affects signaling through CB1 and CB2 receptors indirectly.
-This partly explains why, in contrast to tetrahydrocannabinol THC, CBD is non-psychoactive.
+This partly explains why, in contrast to tetrahydrocannabinol THC, CBD is non-intoxicating.